 Here we share the different resources available online to help you to speak, read and write in Italian.
-We’ve included free as well as paid resources – such as our favorite online course Rocket Italian – for you to try on your Italian language journey.
+We’ve included free as well as paid resources – such as our favorite online courses Intrepid Italian’s Master Italian for Travel Fast and Rocket Italian for you to try on your Italian language journey.

 But no matter what tools you choose, the key to learning any language is practise and consistency.
 We’ve also included a few tips on making sure you keep up the momentum towards the end of this article.
 Just to make sure you’re ready to order your favorite gelato flavor as soon as you reach Rome!

 Duolingo has to be one of the best uses of the internet I have found.
 This website and app is a great way to start learning Italian.
 Through gamification techniques Duolingo teaches you Italian grammar, vocabulary and pronunciation in a fun interactive way.
 You can learn anywhere you can access your phone making it a great way to learn the basics on the go.